 442nd (Go for Broke) Regimental Combat Unit

-The unofficial but very extensive site of the 442nd (Go for Broke) Unit of WWII, composed of Japanese American U.S. Army combat soldiers (profiled in Loni Ding's PBS films Color of Honor: The Japanese American Soldier in WWII and Nisei Soldier: Standard Bearer for an Exiled People).
+Official website of the 442nd Historical Society.
+The 442nd Unit fought in WWII and was composed of Japanese American U.S. Army combat soldiers (profiled in Loni Ding's PBS films Color of Honor: The Japanese American Soldier in WWII and Nisei Soldier: Standard Bearer for an Exiled People).

 Filipinos in the USA